BoDonkey/rich-text-enhancement/README.md

   </p>
 </div>

-This bundle of two extensions is designed as a temporary workaround to add colors and fonts to text in the rich text editor.
-This should only be needed until the existing widget is patched and/or extended.
+This bundle of two extensions for adding colors and fonts to text in the rich text editor.

 ## Installation